 16 Aug The Fog.
 Are you in or are you out?

 In the fog.
 A statement that used to mean waking up and not being able to see out my window.
 I grew up in California.
 A foggy morning meant that my carefully curled, fine hair would not last from my front door through the long walk to the bus stop.
 Straight hair in the eighties was a crisis.
-However, as I got older and lived across the street from the beach, being in the fog meant a beautiful morning for a run.
-Cool, crisp, and a little haunting.
+Later, I lived across the street from the beach.
+Then, the fog meant a beautiful morning for a run.
+Being in the fog was cool, crisp, and a little haunting.

 In the Fog

-In terms of adoption, “being in the fog” means denial.
+In terms of adoption, “being in the fog” represents denial.
 Denial of the loss inherent to being adopted.
 Being in this fog is haunting too.
 Adoption loss is stored in our implicit memories and bodies.
-In a way, we are haunted by it until we allow the loss to become visible.
+In a way, we are haunted by it until it lifts and we allow the loss to become visible.

-For some, “being in the fog” lasts until middle age or a lifetime.
+“Being in the fog” may endure until middle age or even a lifetime.
 It is not hard to see why this happens so frequently.
 An adopted child loses their family and genealogical history.
-In a way, their new adopted family celebrates the loss because they are so excited to have a new addition.
-“You are so lucky to have been adopted,” is a frequent childhood chorus.
+Their new adopted family celebrates the loss.
+It is not intentionally malicious.
+The family is excited to have a new addition.
+“We are so lucky to have you,” and “You must feel so grateful to have been adopted,” are frequently said to an adopted child.

-“Being in the fog” is a normal state of being for all members of the adoption constellation.
+Actually, “being in the fog” is a common state for all members of the adoption constellation.
 Adoption is borne of loss.
 Birth parents and adoptive parents are generally trying pretty hard to deny their loss.
-This gets passed on to the adopted child who has no experience with how to deal with loss.
-If a person is not told about their adoption at all, denial is of course more overt and shocking when discovered.
+Denial behavior is passed on to the adopted child who has no experience with how to deal with loss.
+If a person is not told about their adoption at all, denial is more overt and shocking when discovered.

-In my family, my mother believed I was meant to be “hers.”
+In my family, my mother believed I was meant to be her child.
 I felt chosen.
 Questioning this might have caused me to be unchosen again.
 Not really, but that’s how a child’s brain works.

 - Telling heart-warming stories about “Gotcha Day.”